 Crohn’s disease can affect different parts of the digestive tract.
-By knowing which part of your system is affected, you will be able to determine what type of Crohn’s disease you have and what are the symptoms and complications that you may experience.
+By knowing which part of your system is affected, you will be able to determine what type of Crohn’s disease you have and what symptoms and complications you may experience.
 There are five different types of Crohn’s disease, namely:1

 1. Ileocolitis — This type of Crohn’s disease affects the ileum, the lower part of the small intestine, and the colon, causing inflammation and irritation.

 This is the type that affects most patients (at least 45 percent of people with Crohn’s disease have ileocolitis2

 ), and comes with symptoms such as diarrhea, pain or cramping in the middle or lower-right region of the abdomen, and significant weight loss.

 2. Ileitis — Similar to ileocolitis, this type also causes inflammation and irritation in the ileum.
 The symptoms are the same as well.